aimeeble/countdown/README.md

 Countdown reads $HOME/.countdownrc (or other if specified on the command line) and parses events from it.
 Dates are specified in YYYY-mm-dd format.
 If a date ends in !, it includes both end days, otherwise, it only includes one.
+If the second date is specified for an event, that indicates the event is not ongoing and ended on the specified date.
 Blank lines and lines starting with # are ignored.
 Sections can be created by making the first char -.

 Example config file:

     - Section Title
-    YYYY-mm-dd[!] [event description]
+    YYYY-mm-dd[/YYYY-mm-dd][!] [event description]